LondriBaja/serial-scrambled-json-to-xls/README.md

 ### What does it do?

-This scripts take a raw json data with some fails, extracting useful data and putting it to a .xlsx for analysis, as you can see in the image below.
+This scripts take a raw json data with some fails, extracting useful data and putting it to a .xlsx for analysis, as you can see in the images below.

 #### Input file and Output file